matthewrevell/tutorials/Getting_started/first-windows-instance.md

 * Start Port: 3389
 * End Port: 3389

-Once you have allowed traffic on port 22, simply point your remote desktop client to the public IP address of your instance using the username "administrator".
+Once you have allowed traffic on port 3389, simply point your remote desktop client to the public IP address of your instance using the username "administrator".

-To find your instance password, look at the [jobs status](https://portal.exoscale.ch/jobs): "instance creation" jobs have an additional button next to their status.
+To find your instance password, look at the detailed instance page.
 Click on the button to open a popover showing the instance password.